DiggnDeeper/wp-dapp/readme.txt

 Yes.
 Each post has publishing options that allow you to control whether it gets published to Hive.

 == Changelog ==

+= 0.4.4 =
+* Fixed "PUC does not support updates for plugins hosted on GitHub" error
+* Added direct VCS component initialization to bypass factory issues
+* Enhanced error handling and diagnostics for update system
+* Improved compatibility with various hosting environments

 = 0.4.3 =
 * Fixed critical error with Plugin Update Checker library